An introduction to scientific dating methods

 Archaeology seeks to answer many important questions but one of the most important, and arguably the most controversial, is: When?
 When did an event happen?
 When did a person live?
 When was a house built and when was it abandoned?
 When did this jar fall out of use?
 The question can be asked of almost anything across the world.
 How do archaeologists find the answers, and do the methods vary based on what is being asked?

 In the September/October 2018 issue of Biblical Archaeology Review, David A. Warburton provides an introduction to scientific dating methods in his article “Dating in the Archaeological World.”
-This is the first article in a new BAR series called Biblical Archaeology 101.
+This was an article in the BAR series called Biblical Archaeology 101.

 According to Warburton, there are “are two types of dating: relative dating, which places objects within a timeline relative to other objects discovered locally, and absolute dating, which seeks to establish a fixed date corresponding to the rest of world history.”